mxrpr/MicroK8s_with_docker_registry/README.md

 ```
 sudo snap install microk8s --classic
 ```
-if you are using multiple nodes, MicroK8s has to be installed on all nodes
+If you are using multiple nodes, MicroK8s has to be installed on all nodes
 ### Check status on main node
 ```
 microk8s status --wait-ready
 ```

 ### Enable common add-ons
-run this command on the main node
+Run this command on the main node
 ```
 microk8s enable dns dashboard ingress registry
 ```
-After installation, we run check the dashboard functionality
+Later on, we check the dashboard functionality

 ### Create alias for easier command usage
 ```bash